streetprophet90/Professional-Portfolio/06 Breakout Game GUI/README.md

 ## Customization

-Feel free to customize and enhance the game by adding features such as bricks, scoring, levels, and sound effects.
+A further customization and enhancement of the game shall be done by adding features such as bricks, scoring, levels, and sound effects.
 The provided code serves as a starting point for creating your own Breakout game in Python.

 ## Dependencies